Dominic62q/Alx_DjangoLearnLab/social_media_api/README.md

 User Profile
 Endpoint: /api/accounts/profile/
 Method: GET
-Purpose: Retrieves the authenticated user’s profile information.

-TESTING

-The Django development server was started to confirm that the project setup was successful.

-API endpoints were tested using tools such as Postman to verify:
-• Successful user registration
-• Successful login
-• Token generation
-• Authorized access to protected endpoints

-PROJECT STRUCTURE OVERVIEW

-The project is structured into two main parts:

-• The main Django project (social_media_api) containing configuration files
-• The accounts app containing models, serializers, views, and URLs related to users

-This structure allows for easy scalability as more features are added.

-FUTURE IMPROVEMENTS

-Planned future features include:

-• Creating posts
-• Following and unfollowing users
-• Likes and comments
-• User feeds
-• Pagination and filtering
-• Media uploads
+Purpose: Retrieves profile details of the authenticated user.

+POSTS FUNCTIONALITY (PHASE 2)

+Posts allow users to share content on the platform.

+Each post contains:
+• Author
+• Title
+• Content
+• Date created
+• Date updated

+Authenticated users can:
+• Create posts
+• View posts
+• Edit their own posts
+• Delete their own posts

+COMMENTS FUNCTIONALITY (PHASE 2)

+Comments allow users to engage with posts created by other users.

+Each comment contains:
+• Related post
+• Author
+• Content
+• Date created
+• Date updated

+Authenticated users can:
+• Add comments to posts
+• View comments
+• Edit their own comments
+• Delete their own comments

+POSTS AND COMMENTS ENDPOINTS

+Posts
+Endpoint: /api/posts/
+Methods: GET, POST

+Single Post
+Endpoint: /api/posts/{id}/
+Methods: PUT, DELETE

+Comments
+Endpoint: /api/comments/
+Methods: GET, POST

+Single Comment
+Endpoint: /api/comments/{id}/
+Methods: PUT, DELETE

+AUTHENTICATION AND PERMISSIONS

+Token-based authentication is required for all protected endpoints.

+Permission rules include:
+• Only authenticated users can create posts and comments
+• Users can only update or delete content they own
+• All users can view posts and comments

+These rules ensure secure and fair usage of the platform.

+PAGINATION AND SEARCH

+Pagination is implemented to limit the number of posts and comments returned per request.

+Search functionality allows users to filter posts using keywords found in the post title or content.

+TESTING AND VALIDATION

+The API was tested using Postman to ensure:

+• Successful user registration and login
+• Token generation and authentication
+• Proper creation and management of posts and comments
+• Correct enforcement of permissions
+• Pagination and search functionality working as expected

 CONCLUSION

-This phase successfully establishes the foundation for a Social Media API.
-The project environment is fully configured, user authentication is functional, and the system is ready for future expansion into full social media features.
+This project successfully implements the core backend functionality required for a social media platform.
+The API supports secure user authentication, content creation through posts, and user interaction through comments.
+The system is designed to be scalable and ready for future enhancements.